Dorokhov/tensorflow-keras-malicious-requests-demo/README.md

-# TensorFlow Malicious Requests Demo
+# TensorFlow Malicious Requests Detection Demo
 This project demonstrates how to apply TensorFlow and neural networks for detecting malicious requests and visualize results on TensorBoard

 # Prerequisites